-How Does Soft Information Affect External Firm Financing?
-Evidence from Online Employee Ratings
+How does Online Employee Ratings Affect External Firm Financing?
+Evidence from Glassdoor

 Date Written: December 16, 2019

-We analyze the effects of equity market investors having access to soft information, such as online employee ratings of firms, on their external financing and investment policies.
-We develop testable hypotheses using a theoretical framework in which the insiders of a firm have private information about its intrinsic value, but where outsiders have access to soft information signals imperfectly correlated with this intrinsic firm value.
-We test these hypotheses using a large sample of around 1.1 million employee ratings from the Glassdoor website covering a sample of 2842 public firms during 2008 to 2017.
-We find that firms with higher average online employee rating realizations are associated with algebraically greater abnormal stock returns upon an equity issue announcement; a greater propensity to have positive abnormal stock returns upon such an announcement; a greater propensity to issue equity rather than debt to raise external financing; higher annual investment expenditures; greater participation by institutional investors in their seasoned equity offerings (SEOs); and better long-run post-SEO operating performance.
-Our identification strategy makes use of a difference-in-differences (DID) methodology relying on the staggered implementation of laws protecting the First Amendment Rights of citizens (anti-SLAPP laws) across US states.
+We analyze how employees’ online ratings of firms’ affect their corporate financing and investment policies.
+We hypothesize that, while employees are unlikely to have access to inside information, their ratings, being driven by their day-to-day interactions with their employers, are likely to be correlated with long-run firm value and performance.
+This means that employee ratings are likely to affect the external financing behavior of firms in a setting where potential equity investors have access to online employee ratings (and firm insiders are aware of such access).
+We develop and test hypotheses based on the above assumptions using a large sample of around 1.1 million employee ratings from the Glassdoor website covering a sample of 2842 public firms.
+We find that firms with higher average online employee rating realizations are associated with algebraically greater abnormal stock returns upon an equity issue announcement; a greater propensity to have positive abnormal stock returns upon such an announcement; a greater propensity to issue equity rather than debt to raise external financing; higher annual investment expenditures; greater participation by institutional investors in their equity offerings (SEOs); and better long-run post-SEO operating performance.
+We demonstrate causality by making use of a difference-in-differences (DID) methodology relying on the staggered implementation of laws protecting the First Amendment Rights of citizens (anti-SLAPP laws) across US states.

 Keywords: Seasoned Equity Offerings (SEOs); Soft Information; Online Employee Ratings; Information Environment; Big Data